CallumMcDowell/P4P-41/quartus/stock/vexriscv/README.md

 Info : Listening on port 4444 for telnet connections
 ```

-Intially, the commands defined in `vexriscv_init.cfg ` will halt the CPU.

-3. Open a seperate terminal in the same location as the program's `.elf` executable.
+1. Open a seperate terminal in the same location as the program's `.elf` executable.
 Run and start the gdb:

 ```sh
 # don't print header